 The test can be used from week 22 onwards when fetal membranes are intact.

-The test results are not affected by urine, infections, showers or bath products.
 Most people remain sexually active during pregnancy, and because intercourse and semen do not interfere with the test results, there is no need to rule out these patients.